What Not to Store in Your Storage Unit

 Properly registered vehicles are typically stored in outdoor storage spaces designated for automobiles, cars, boats, recreational vehicles, trailers, trucks, and work vans, not in the indoor storage units.
+If you do store these items inside, remove to remove gasoline and oil, as odors can be absorbed by furniture and clothing.
 For size limits, check out our outdoor storage spaces serving the Fountain Valley / Huntington Beach and Riverside / Corona areas of Southern California.

 Most people understand that living things need food, water, fresh air, and sunshine to thrive.
 Live plants, animals, birds, fish in fish tanks, etc. cannot be store in your unit.
 Deceased animals or plants cannot be stored either, as they will eventually rot, attract pests, disease, and cause mold and odors.
 And, no, you cannot live in your storage unit.